contember/docs/docs/tenant/api-keys.md

 }
 ```

-This mutations returns 3 identifiers, which may be relevant for you:
+This mutations returns 3 identifiers, which might be relevant for you:
 - API key ID: using this ID you can later call a `disableApiKey` and invalidate this API key
 - identity ID: which you use to modify API key [memberships and permissions](tenant/memberships.md)
-- token: which is a bearer token, which you use in all GraphQL requests
+- token: which is a bearer token, which you use to authenticate all GraphQL requests

 ### Using CLI

-There is also a interactive CLI command for creating an API key.
+There is also an interactive CLI command for creating an API key.
 Run
 ```
 npm run contember tenant:create-api-key
 ```